 Does this seem familiar?
-Despite doing your best with the recommended lifestyle alterations (a low-calorie diet, increased exercise, etc.), you're still not managing to lose any weight.
+Feeling terribly tired and gaining weight despite not changing your health behaviours or meal sizes?
 Could it be you have an underlying thyroid condition and if so, what are you able to do to help manage your symptoms?

 If you are diagnosed with an underactive thyroid, or even subclinical hypothyroidism, the good news is that it can be supported and normalised with an appropriate “thyroid support plan” that not only targets thyroid function but also the nervous system and liver as well.
 The impact of stress, not surprisingly also affects how well our thyroid functions.